Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Analytic constructions

 contains exactly one point.
-Combining with the fact that $C'_b$ has arithmetic genus zero and contains at most one marked point, we get a contradiction to the stability condition of the stable map.
-Therefore, $C_b$ must be empty.
+Recall that $C'_\rb$ has arithmetic genus zero and contains at most one marked point.
+So there exists an irreducible component $E$ of $C'_\rb$ which contains at most two special points.
+As $f$ is constant on $E$, we get a contradiction to the stability condition of the stable map $f$.
+Therefore, $C_\rb$ must be empty.
 This proves Property (\ref{item:components:boundary}).

 Using Property (\ref{item:components:boundary}) and the conditions on the intersections numbers in \cref{const:sbeta} (resp.\ \cref{const:sdbeta}), we obtain Property (\ref{item:components:marked_points}).